Motor Vehicle Information

 The City of Norwalk would like to remind all residents to register their car with the city and the state of Connecticut.
 Vehicles that are garaged in Norwalk (regularly parked overnight) must be registered with the city, otherwise the owner may face a fine.

-Residents who have registered their car in Connecticut previously can renew their registration online at the Department of Motor Vehicles website.
-Residents who recently moved to Connecticut have 60 days to register their car with the DMV.
+Residents who have registered their car in Connecticut previously can renew their registration online at the Department of Motor Vehicles website

 In an effort to promote fairness and equity, the City of Norwalk will be enforcing car registration more heavily in the upcoming months and urges residents who have forgotten to renew or obtain car registration to do so immediately.